 - Inform government officials if the street light is on during the daytime.

 If you withdraw the amount from another bank ATM after a certain number of limits, additional charges are levied for the transaction.
 This number of transaction limits varies from bank-to-bank such as SBI offers three transactions, whereas ICICI offers four transactions.
-If the number of transaction limits is exceeded, then additional charges of INR.20 per withdrawal are imposed.
-If you are a regular withdrawal from ATMs that are outside your bank’s network, then it can be expensive!
+If you exceed the number of transaction limits, the bank imposes additional charges of INR 20 per withdrawal.
+If you are a regular withdrawal from ATMs outside your bank’s network, it can be expensive!
 You can avoid this by properly planning your withdrawals.

-It may sound funny of having a budget for your monthly expenses, but it is a must.
-It helps a lot to curb as well as to control the outflow of money.
-While preparing the budget, make sure there are savings and then, from the balance, chalk out a monthly budget.
-You should keep 20% of your salary as savings and the remaining 80% to be used as a monthly budget.
+Having a budget for your monthly expenses may sound funny, but it is a must.
+It helps a lot to curb and control the outflow of money.
+While preparing the budget, make sure there are savings, and then, from the balance, chalk out a monthly budget.
+You should keep 20% of your salary as savings and the remaining 80% as a monthly budget.

 You can save a significant amount of money by planning taxes properly.
-You can do this thing only if you are aware of the exemption offered by the Income Tax department.
+You can do this only if you know the exemption offered by the Income Tax department.
 Let’s check various exemptions that the Income Tax department offers to Indian citizens:

 This is the most popular income tax deduction that comes under Section 80C.
 It allows you to make investments in certain specified instruments.
 Some of the instruments are mentioned below :